spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/emergency-response/index.html.md

 {: #customer-comms-epic-issues .gitlab-purple}
 <!-- DO NOT CHANGE THIS ANCHOR -->

-The requestor (Security, TAM, etc.) will follow the process below to create the epic, which will have quick links to the appropriate issues to open.
+The requestor (Security, CSM, etc.) will follow the process below to create the epic, which will have quick links to the appropriate issues to open.

 * Create epic here and input code below: [https://gitlab.com/groups/gitlab-com/-/epics/new](https://gitlab.com/groups/gitlab-com/-/epics/new)